ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 There will be one ban for each player.

 The map pool consists of:
-5 maps played using no mod
+5 maps played using ”No Mod”
 2 maps played using “Hidden”
 2 maps played using “Hard Rock”
 3 maps played using “Double Time”